leedeen01/tp/docs/UserGuide.md

 * Provider Company should only contain alphanumeric characters and spaces, not be longer than 70 characters, and it should not be blank
 * Policy Link can optionally start with 'http://', 'https://', or 'ftp://' and may include 'www.'.
 The domain name should consist of alphanumeric characters, underscores, or hyphens, followed by one or more top-level domains (e.g., '.com', '.org').
 You can also include a path (starting with '/')
 * No 2 policy share the same policy number.
-* No two policies can share the same policy number.
 * The policy name is used in the `findpolicy` command.

 Examples: